EricPostMaster/market-research-cluster-analysis/README.md

 <img src="Images/target_shuffling_accuracy.png" width="400" alt="Histogram of target shuffling accuracy">

 ## Web Application
-The web application was built using Streamlit and we are in the process of deploying it on Heroku this week.
+The web application was built using Streamlit and can be accessed [here](https://share.streamlit.io/ericpostmaster/market-research-cluster-analysis/main/app.py).
+Big thanks to Streamlit for inviting us to be a part of their Streamlit Share testing group!
 Test data can be downloaded <a href="customer_data.csv" download="sample_data.csv" target="_blank">here</a>.